 The typical modern living room in a fully-equipped presidential hotel suite generally tends to follow the same theme as any high-end hotel lobby or waiting area, or indeed the overall interior space of a modern-day apartment with high ceilings and wide open spaces.

-After quite a bit of deliberation, tweaking, shifting and visualising though, I think I can confidently say that I’ve located that very point when ultra-modern spills over into being a bit too clinical.
-In order to avoid crossing that line, one simply needs to add a “homey” focal point, such as a fireplace, a couple of soft rugs or just anything really which doesn’t look like the kids (if you have any, or if any come to visit) would leave their fingerprints all over if they touched it with their dirty hands.
+For myself, after quite a bit of deliberation, tweaking, shifting, and visualizing though, I think I can confidently say that I’ve located that very point when ultra-modern spills over into being a bit too clinical.
+In order to avoid crossing that line, one simply needs to add a “homey” focal point, such as a fireplace, a couple of soft rugs, or just anything really that doesn’t look like the kids (if you have any, or if any come to visit) would leave their fingerprints all over if they touched it with their dirty hands.

 Basically, for every selection of sharp edges, there must be at least one or two softer items with softer edges to balance the scale out a bit.